Alchemix USD (ALUSD) Hits Self Reported Market Capitalization of $237.96 Million

 Alchemix USD Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Alchemix USD directly using US dollars.
-Investors seeking to acquire Alchemix USD should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Alchemix USD using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Alchemix USD directly using US dollars.
+Investors seeking to trade Alchemix USD should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Alchemix USD using one of the aforementioned exchanges.

 Receive News & Updates for Alchemix USD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Alchemix USD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.